ruBootstrap/bootstrap-vue/src/components/sidebar/README.md

 By default the sidebar will use a sliding transition when showing and hiding.
 You can disable the slide transition via the `no-slide` prop.

-**Note:** The BootstrapVue defined transition effect of this component is dependent on the `prefers-reduced-motion` media query.
+**Примечание:** The BootstrapVue defined transition effect of this component is dependent on the `prefers-reduced-motion` media query.
 See the
 [reduced motion section of our accessibility documentation](/docs/reference/accessibility) for additional details.